2024–present Serbian anti-corruption protests: Vidovdan protests

-On 28 June, the date of the national and religious holiday Vidovdan, one of the largest protest gatherings was held in Belgrade, with an estimated 140,000 people in attendance according to independent monitors, although official figures reported around 36,000.
-After speeches were held at Slavija Square in the afternoon, student organizers gave citizens a figurative "green light" to initiate social, political, and moral action, clarifying that it was not a call for violence but rather an encouragement not to remain passive in the face of injustice.
+On 28 June, which is the date of Vidovdan, one of the largest protest gatherings was held in Belgrade with an estimated 140,000 people in attendance according to independent monitors, although official figures reported around 36,000.
+After speeches were held at Slavija Square in the afternoon, student organizers gave citizens approval to initiate social, political, and moral action, clarifying that it was not a call for violence but rather an encouragement not to remain passive in the face of injustice.

 Following the speeches, demonstrators marched towards the National Assembly, where clashes broke out with police.
 At least 77 protesters were detained, of whom 38 remained in custody facing criminal charges.
 The confrontations were widely described as an instance of police brutality, reminiscent of the 2020 protests.

 On 29 June, in response to the previous day's events and what protesters described as inadequate police conduct, demonstrations escalated into acts of civil disobedience.
 Protesters set up barricades using improvised objects such as fences, containers, and tires, repeatedly crossed pedestrian walkways, held impromptu protests on major roads, and in some cases pelted offices of the ruling Serbian Progressive Party with eggs.
 The barricades initially emerged in Zemun, where the student group based in Belgrade declared: "Zemun reacts.
 It's time for all municipalities to organize.
 Civil disobedience."
 Similar actions soon spread to other parts of Belgrade and across Serbia, including road and bridge blockades organized as part of a decentralized campaign of student-led disobedience.
 Protests also spread outside the capital, with solidarity blockades and demonstrations reported in Novi Sad, Kragujevac, and other towns, where local communities—including farmers, veterans, and civic groups—joined students in erecting barricades and roadblocks.

 On 30 June, Serbian police moved to clear barricades erected by protesters throughout Belgrade.
-Metal fences and garbage containers placed in areas such as Zemun and key bridges were dismantled, and several dozen demonstrators were detained; video footage showed riot officers carrying a young man into a police van by his arms and legs.
+Metal fences and garbage containers placed in areas such as Zemun were dismantled, with several dozen demonstrators being detained; video footage showed riot officers carrying a young man into a police van by his arms and legs.
 Protesters repeatedly rebuilt roadblocks and attempted to sustain their actions by walking across pedestrian crossings to disrupt traffic even after police removal efforts.
 The wave of civil resistance continued into 1 July, when a court released eight students who had been charged with plotting to "overthrow the state", pending trial.
 Roadblocks and demonstrations persisted despite the legal developments.